 INT.
 GEOGRAPHY CLASS.
-LATER ...
+LATER

 It looks like a propaganda film from the Eisenhower Administration.
 The boys all wear crew cuts and short sleeve button down shirts.
 The girls all have lacy dresses buttoned to the neck.
-Everyone stares straight ahead at the blackboard.
+Everyone stares straight ahead at a pulldown map where Miss Peters stands with a pointer in her hand.